stovonson/website/src/pages/sites/website.md

 ## About the project

 This is my website.
-I use it as a base for my other projects, in terms of quality and theme.
-I also write on here and all of my projects are available on a neat little list.
+I use it as a base for my other sites, in terms of quality and theme.
+I also write on here and all of my sites are available on a neat little list.

 ## Features